tschettervictor/bsd-apps/wordpress/README.md

 ## Notes
 - when initially setting up wordpress, make sure to access the page using the hostname you plan to use with your site
 - this scirpt generates some cookie tokens, but uses base64 to do it.
 If you want super secure tokens, see https://api.wordpress.org/secret-key/1.1/salt/ and add them to `/usr/local/www/wordpress/wp-config.sh`
+- I do not use worpress, but this script gets you to where you can visit the site, post, log in etc...
+- I welcome PRs and help with additinal hardening/security

 ## Variables
 These are the variables that are available to change along with their defaults and a description of what they do.
 Other variables should be left at default unless you have a good reason to change them.